Skip to main content

 Cllr Rich Lehmann, chair of the environment committee, said:

-“It will be great to see the first set of trees planted following our officers hard work in successfully bidding for these funds.
+“It was great to see the first set of trees planted following our officers hard work in successfully bidding for these funds.

 “Tree planting is an integral part of our Climate and Ecological Emergency Action Plan.